Sgagata/EuroSAT_Classification/README.md

 # EuroSAT_Classification

+[EuroSAT](https://zenodo.org/records/7711810#.ZAm3k-zMKEA) is a land use and land cover classification dataset.
+The dataset is based on Sentinel-2 satellite imagery covering 13 spectral bands and consists of 10 Land Use and Land Cover (LULC) classes with a total of 27,000 labeled and geo-referenced images.

-The aim of this exercise was to perform supervised ML on data from the EuroSAT dataset.
+The aim of this exercise was to **perform supervised ML on data from the EuroSAT dataset**.
 In order to achieve it, first, the data had to be prepared: the mean and ranges of the bands in the per-pixel per-file were extracted.
 Subsequently, new features were derived: NDVI, NDWI, EVI, SAVI.
 This process is shown in the notebook ```Data_Preprocessing```.

 Next, two supervised ML approaches were tested in order to classify the data.
 These two approaches were Random Forest and Multilayer Perceptron.
 Notebooks ```TaskReport_Random_Forest``` and ```TaskScript_Random_Forest``` show the process for the Random Forest approach, and the notebook ```MLP_Sklearn``` shows the process for MLP.